-The Keeneland walking tour begins at the Clubhouse adjacent to the Grandstand South entrance.
+START HERE: The Keeneland walking tour begins at the Clubhouse adjacent to the Grandstand South entrance

-1 Clubhouse
+1. Clubhouse

 - The original Clubhouse building was designed in the mind of John Oliver "Jack" Keene.
-No blueprints were used in the construction. - The foundation was created extra thick and most of the walls are stone-faced with 4×8 tile backing on the interiors. - Virtually no wood was used, except on the third floor, which was intended to be used as a ballroom. - The Clubhouse is private, with membership primarily open to those who race and buy or sell their Thoroughbreds at Keeneland. - The stone pattern used by Jack Keene on the original Clubhouse is known as a "two over two" style of stonework.
-This design was thought to be influenced by his travels abroad and consists of two smaller stones set over a large stone with another two small stones set below-almost in a north-south-east-west orientation.
+No blueprints were used in the construction. - The foundation was created extra thick and most of the walls are stone-faced with 4 x 8 tile backing on the interiors.
+Virtually no wood was used, except on the third floor, which was intended to be used as a hallroom. - The Clubhouse is private, with membership primarily open to those who race and buy or sell their Thoroughbreds at Keeneland. - The stone pattern used by Jack Keene on the original Clubhouse is known as a "two over two" style of stonework.
+It was thought to be influenced by his travels abroad and consists of two smaller stones set over a large stone with another two small stones set below-almost in a north-south-east-west orientation.
 The result, from a distance, is an attractive and unique quilted effect.

-From the Clubhouse, turn to the right to arrive at Grandstand South and Information Center.
+From the Clubhouse, turn to the right to arrive at Grandstand South and Welcome Center.

-5 Paddock
+5. Paddock

-- The Paddock at Keeneland is actually two distinct areas: Saddling Paddock and Walking Ring. - The Saddling Paddock (opposite side of the Paddock from The Keeneland Shop) is defined by multiple trees and small walking rings that are covered with rubberized brick (made from recycled tires) that offers secure footing for the horses. - · Jockeys emerge from the Jockeys Quarters (near the entrance to the Executive Offices) and are called to their mounts in the Saddling Paddock. - The Paddock Judge will call "riders up," and the horses will file on to the path in post position order.
-An Outrider will lead horses across the Walking Ring, making a left turn around the ring and proceeding out through the tunnel and to the race track. - The stalls at the end of the Saddling Paddock are where horses are tacked and jockeys mount when raining. - The tall white-barked tree in the middle of the Paddock is a sycamore planted about the time Keeneland opened in 1936. - In between the Saddling Paddock and Walking Ring you will see jockey statues (in front of Elevator B) painted in the silks of the winners of recent major races at Keeneland.
+- The Paddock at Keeneland is actually two distinct areas-a Saddling Paddock and Walking Ring. - The Saddling Paddock (opposite side of the Paddock from The Keeneland Shop) is defined by multiple trees and small walking rings.
+Horses are led around the rings by their grooms to keep them calm and warmed up.
+The rings around the trees and paths leading through the Paddock to the track are covered with rubberized brick (made from recycled tires) that offers secure footing for the horses. - The stalls at the end of the Saddling Paddock are where horses are tacked and jockeys mount when it is raining. - In between the Saddling Paddock and Walking Ring you will see jockey statues (in front of Elevator B) painted in the silks of the winners of recent Grade I races at Keeneland. - Before the horses reach the Walking Ring, the jockeys emerge from the Jockeys Quarters (near Walking Ring, next to doors for the Executive Offices) and walk in single file to the center of the ring.
+The Walking Ring leads to the tunnel and out to the track. - The tall white-barked tree in the middle of the Paddock is a sycamore planted about the time Keeneland opened in 1936.

 From the Paddock, enter the ground floor level of the Grandstand adjacent to Elevator B. Go straight through the facility to trackside.
-Walk along the rail to view the Grandstand, Winner's Circle, race track and infield.
+Walk along the rail to view the Grandstand.
+Winner's Circle, race track and infield.

-Grandstand South 8 Information Center
+2. Grandstand South and Welcome Center

-- One of the three public entrances into the Keeneland Paddock and Grandstand (the others are Grandstand East and Grandstand North). - The Information Center handles race meet ticket sales and guided tours.
+- One of the three public entrances into the Keeneland Paddock and Grandstand (the others are Grandstand East and Grandstand North). - The Welcome Center handles race meet ticket sales and guided tours.